Nativity!: Stage musical

-A stage musical adaptation of the film written and directed by Debbie Isitt and composed by Nicky Ager opened at the Birmingham Repertory Theatre in October 2017.
-Since its world premiere the musical has toured the UK over the Christmas seasons, including runs at London's Hammersmith Apollo which have featured guest star celebrities such as Louis Walsh, Danny Dyer, Dani Dyer, Jo Brand, Rylan Clark-Neal and Sharon Osbourne.
+A stage musical adaptation of the film, also written and directed by Debbie Isitt and composed by Nicky Ager, opened at the Birmingham Repertory Theatre in October 2017.
+Since its world premiere, the musical has toured the UK over the Christmas seasons, including runs at London's Hammersmith Apollo, which have featured guest star celebrities such as Louis Walsh, Danny Dyer, Dani Dyer, Jo Brand, Rylan Clark and Sharon Osbourne.